Full Stack MVC

 Finish

 Configure JPA and JSTL dependencies.
-In build.gradle
+In build.gradle add the following:

 Save and perform Gradle refresh.